waleCloud/me/content/blog/new-beginnings/index.md

 > I am taking a Sabbatical for a Year. <br />
 > Not taking any new roles at the moment till the end of the 2022, however, I will be open to consulting opportunities from next year.

-To make this post short, I will write about how we built the `Report Builder` and make grounds works for the now `Intelligence` App at <a href=https://namely.com target=_blank>Namely</a>.
+To make this post short, I will write about how we built the `Report Builder` and made ground works for the now `Intelligence` App at <a href=https://namely.com target=_blank>Namely</a>.

 You can reach me on Twitter <a href=https://twitter.com/walecloud target=_blank>Walecloud</a>